Northern Ireland Grant

 Dr Chris Watson, Queen’s University Belfast

-Summary: Coronary heart disease (CHD) is the most common cause of heart attack and is the UK’s biggest single killer.
+Coronary heart disease (CHD) is the most common cause of a heart attack and is one of the single, biggest killers in the UK.
 Understanding the disease processes involved in coronary heart disease is key to the development of new drug treatments.
 A better understanding also helps in the development of new blood tests for diagnosis and for monitoring how well treatments are working.
 Dr Watson and his team will study ‘DNA methylation’ – a process that affects how your genetic code is activated or ‘expressed’.
 DNA methylation can change due to environmental factors including reduced oxygen levels, called hypoxia, which is a characteristic of coronary heart disease due to reduced blood flow to the heart muscle.
 Changes in DNA methylation in the diseased heart is potentially reversible and may form the basis of new treatments in the future.